 During pregnancy, it is essential to monitor everything that you eat or drink.
 Indiscriminate consumption of food items could cause harm to the baby and affect your health too, which is why you should keep a close eye on what you eat and drink.
 Many food items and beverages have to be avoided during pregnancy or at least consumed in moderation.
 Iced tea is a wonderfully refreshing drink, but it contains caffeine and sugar, so let us verify if it is safe for consumption during pregnancy.

-Packaged or bottle iced tea contains sugar in large quantities which is not recommended during pregnancy.
+Packaged or bottled iced tea contains sugar in large quantities which is not recommended during pregnancy.
 If you have been an avid lover of iced tea all your life, pregnancy could enhance this urge further, and you will have to guard against this.
 Instead, you could opt for home-made iced tea with reduced sugar content, or you could add honey instead of sugar.

 Levels of caffeine will vary depending on the brand and flavour of ice tea you choose.
-On an average, one serving of iced tea contains about 12mg to 18mg of caffeine.
+On average, one serving of iced tea contains about 12mg to 18mg of caffeine.
 During pregnancy, one should not exceed the caffeine intake of more than 200 mg per day.
 If ice tea can replace your daily fix of coffee, then it’s consumption will do you no harm as tea contains less caffeine than coffee.

 Tea is one of the healthiest beverages a pregnant woman can have, albeit in moderate quantities.
 Let us see the various benefits iced tea offers: